goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <center>
 <p>
 This image is the Killeroo again, but with a bit more fancy walls :) The shapes in the walls are obtained by mapping a similar looking image onto them.
 The rest is the same old killeroo.
+16 samples have been used, and it took 27 seconds.
 </p>
 <p>
 The link to the input file is